JacobJ215/YOLO-NAS-OCR-WebApp/README.md

 ## Project Overview
-This project builds upon an earlier version that used YOLO-v5 and InceptionResNetV2.
+This project builds upon an [earlier version](https://github.com/JacobJ215/Optical-Character-Recognition-WebApp) that used YOLO-v5 and InceptionResNetV2 .
 The major changes and updates in this version include:
 * Transition from YOLO-v5 to YOLO-NAS for license plate detection
 * Replacement of pytesseract with EasyOCR for more accurate text extraction
 * Training the YOLO-NAS model for 15 epochs using Google Colab